 Because of my history of child abuse, my brain is hot wired for terms like Flashbacks.
 This one was a story written by a doctor.
 What I read made my knees weak.

 His patient was being treated for a curable medical condition.
-Imagine the doctor’s amazement when he queried his patient about emergency visits he was not aware of.
+Imagine the doctor’s amazement when he queried his patient about emergency room visits he was not aware of.
 The patient calmly described the ER visits were because she had attempted suicide twice since her last doctor’s visit.

 And my reaction to this news story?